zarf-dev/proposals/0026-enhanced-state-management/README.md

 	Version string `json:"version,omitempty"`
 	// Flavor is the package's Build.Flavor at the time of this event.
 	Flavor string `json:"flavor,omitempty"`
-	// Digest is the package's content digest (as returned by pkgLayout.Digest()) at the time
+	// Digest is the package's OCI manifest digest (as returned by pkgLayout.Digest()) at
-	// of this event.
+	// the time of this event.
-	Digest string `json:"digest,omitempty"`
+	Digest digest.Digest `json:"digest,omitempty"`
 	// Source is the source the package was deployed from (e.g. oci:// URL, tarball path).
 	// Only set on Deploy events.
 	Source string `json:"source,omitempty"`